is searching for qualified candidates to fill several open

 Position develops and identifies fundamental drivers for the PJM

 impact to power prices and heat rates; providing short-term

-power price forecasts and market drivers;
+power price forecasts and market drivers; developing stack

-opportunities and strategies for the traders; undertaking capacity market
+and strategies for the traders; undertaking capacity market

-fundamentals to support bidding activity; and developing
+fundamentals to support bidding activity; and developing trader

 (advanced degree is a plus); 5+ years’ professional experience